-Admission to these programs is based on grade level placement, course completion, and class scheduling.
+Admission to these programs is based on schedule availability.

 District policy prohibits discrimination on the basis of race, color, national origin, sex, or handicap in its vocational programs, services, or activities, as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.